Updated October, 2023

 A cash flow statement is a listing of cash flows that occurred during the past accounting period.
 A projection of future flows of cash is called a cash flow budget.
 You can think of a cash flow budget as a projection of the future deposits and withdrawals to your checking account.

 A cash flow statement is not only concerned with the amount of the cash flows but also the timing of the flows.
 Many cash flows are constructed with multiple time periods.
 For example, it may list monthly cash inflows and outflows over a year’s time.
 It not only projects the cash balance remaining at the end of the year but also the cash balance for each month.

 Most statements are constructed so that you can identify each individual inflow or outflow item with a place for a description of the item.
-Statements like Decision Tool Cash Flow Budget (short form – 6 periods) and Decision Tool Cash Flow Budget (12 periods) provide flexible tools for simple cash flow projections.
+Statements like Decision Tool Cash Flow Budget (12 periods) provides a flexible tool for simple cash flow projections.
 A more comprehensive tool for a Farm Cash Flow (Decision Tool) is also available.
 A more in-depth discussion of creating a cash flow budget is Twelve Steps to Cash Flow Budgeting.

 Some cash flow budgets are constructed so that you can monitor the accuracy of your projections.
-These budgets allow you may make monthly cash flow projections for the coming year and also enter actual inflows and outflows as you progress through the year as provided in Decision Tool Cash Flow Budget (short form - monitor projections).
+These budgets allow you to make monthly cash flow projections for the coming year and also enter actual inflows and outflows as you progress through the year.
 This will allow you to compare your projections to your actual cash flows and make adjustments to the projections for the remainder of the year.